KMRH47/BTQuickie/README.md

 Windows 11 no longer allows its useres to quickly access Bluetooth devices using **Windows + K**, but this mini-app aims to solve the problem!

-**Requires you to pair your device first using Windows' native Bluetooth settings, as BTQuickie only lists paired devices.**

 Please don't heistate to post issues as this app can be somewhat unsatisfactory in its current state. 😊

 ### Dependencies